hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 Note this option is mutually exclusive to `windows_options` - one must not be included if the other is specified.

-### Creating VM from deploying a OVF template
+### Creating VM from deploying a OVF/OVA template

-The `ovf_deploy` block can be used to create a new virtual machine from an OVF template either from local system or remote URL.
-While deploying from OVF, the VM properties are taken from OVF and setting them in configuration file is not necessary.
+The `ovf_deploy` block can be used to create a new virtual machine from an ovf/ova template either from local system or remote URL.
+While deploying, the VM properties are taken from ovf and setting them in configuration file is not necessary.

-See the [Deploying from OVF example](#deploying-vm-from-an-ovf-template) for a usage synopsis.
+See the [Deploying from OVF example](#deploying-vm-from-an-ovf-ova-template) for a usage synopsis.

 ~> **NOTE:** Changing any option in `ovf_deploy` after creation forces a new resource.

-~> **NOTE:** ovf deployment requires vCenter and is not supported on direct ESXi connections.

 The options available in the `ovf_deploy` block are:

-* `local_ovf_path` - (Optional) The absolute path to the ovf file in the local system.
-Make sure the other necessary files like the .vmdk files are also in the same directory as the given ovf file.
+* `local_ovf_path` - (Optional) The absolute path to the ovf/ova file in the local system.
+While deploying from ovf, make sure the other necessary files like the .vmdk files are also in the same directory as the given ovf file.
-* `remote_ovf_url` - (Optional) URL to the remote ovf file to be deployed.
+* `remote_ovf_url` - (Optional) URL to the remote ovf/ova file to be deployed.

 ~> **NOTE:** Either `local_ovf_path` or `remote_ovf_url` is required, both can't be empty.

 * `ip_allocation_policy` - (Optional) The IP allocation policy.
 * `ip_protocol` - (Optional) The IP protocol.
 * `disk_provisioning` - (Optional) The disk provisioning.
-If set, all the disks in the deployed OVF will have the same specified disk type (e.g., thin provisioned).
+If set, all the disks in the deployed OVF will have the same specified disk type (accepted values {thin, flat, thick, sameAsSource}).
 * `ovf_network_map` - (Optional) The mapping of name of network identifiers from the ovf descriptor to network UUID in the VI infrastructure.
+* `allow_unverified_ssl_cert` - (Optional) Allow unverified ssl certificates while deploying ovf/ova from url.
+   Defaults true.

 ### Using vApp properties to supply OVF/OVA configuration